tthorntone/AdNauseam-Wiki/Inline-script-tag-filtering.md

 #### Concrete examples of usefulness

+Inline script tag filtering can be used to prevent the google.com/url? click tracking mechanism in Google search results:

+    google.*##script:contains(rwt)

+How it works: Google search result links initially contain the real URL of the result as target.
+But an `onMouseDown` event calls the Javascript function `rwt` ("rewrite"), quickly replacing the target URL by a complicated `google.com/url?...` request, containing – among other information – a unique ID of the search session, and account identification information if the user is logged in to a Google account or has a Google cookie.
+This tracking mechanism can be prevented using the above inline script tag filter as the rewrite javascript will not be called.
+(You can test this by clicking with the right mouse button and checking in the status bar which URL is going to be called.)

 A concrete example of a site which resorts to self-defacement when it detects that a blocker is in use -- the front page of [rp-online.de](http://www.rp-online.de/):

 Without inline script tag filtering:<br>